ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-5. What is the convergence criteria in K-means?
+Q. What is the convergence criteria in K-means?

 <details><summary><b>Answer</b></summary>